 The Laurie Starling Scholarship for Innovation and Excellence in Automotive Fabrication during Vocational Education has been established by Laurie’s family.

-The purpose of the Scholarship is to provide a level of financial support to a person undertaking a Certificate III, IV, or Diploma.
+The purpose of the Scholarship is to provide a level of financial support for course fees to a person undertaking a Certificate III, IV, or Diploma.
 The person will be demonstrating exceptional drive, commitment and desire to excel in their learning of technical and design skills and practical implementation.

 We understand all too well that it is a very, very long and hard road to achieve the highest standards in Fabrication.
 We hope that the Scholarship will assist in getting a solid start on that journey, one that Laurie exemplified in his own short but very extraordinary life.